albert-dinh-01/albert-dinh-01/README.md

 Hello!
 I am a Computer Software Engineering undergraduate at the University of Alberta.
 I enjoy learning new software technologies.
 Outside of software programming, I learn about physics.

-I list some projects that are live:
+Here are some projects I built:

 * Physics Simulation: https://ad-physics-simulation.herokuapp.com
 * My personal site: https://albertdinh.com